 We ask Quiet Garden Hosts to monitor numbers of visitors each year, and to invite visitors to complete a short survey.
-Both of these are optional, but they do help us with planning and developing the Quiet Garden Movement and so are very valuable and appreciated.
+These are optional.
+They do, however, help us with developing the Quiet Garden Movement by providing helpful facts and figures about the benefits of Quiet Gardens; your assitance, therefore, is much appreciated.

-We are starting to encourage visitors to Quiet Gardens to complete a short survey.
-The survey will help us measure the impact of offering Quiet Garden spaces, helping us improve and continue to offer these spaces for wellbeing and the inner journey.
-Collecting this survey data will also help provide essential information for fundraising applications and the future of the charity.
+We encourage visitors to Quiet Gardens to complete a short survey.
+The responses help us measure the impact of offering Quiet Garden spaces, helping us improve and continue to offer these spaces for wellbeing and the inner journey.
+The data also helps provide essential information for fundraising applications and the future of the charity.
 All responses are dealt with anonymously.
 The survey includes some ‘wellbeing questions’ taken from the Office of National Statistics to allow for benchmarking.

-We invite all hosts to use the survey with their visitors in the most appropriate way for your setting.
-You might leave them out for people to complete or you might ask just a few people to complete it as part of an event.
-It is up to each Quiet Garden to use, and of course is completely optional.
+We invite you to use the survey with your visitors in the most appropriate way for your setting.
+You might leave them out for people to complete or ask just a few people to complete it as part of an event.
+The survey is completely optional.

 Completed forms can then be posted to us in one go (click here for our contact details).